-- Per share calculations were performed using average shares method.
-(C) (D) (G) - Not annualized for periods less than one year - The total returns do not include charges that are imposed by variable insurance contracts.
-If these charges were reflected, returns would be lower than those shown. - Annualized for periods less than one year. - Expense ratios are based on the direct expenses of the Fund and do not include the effect of the underlying funds' expenses.
-For additional information on the underlying funds, please refer to the Prospectus and Statement of Additional Information. © @ - During the period, certain fees may have been waived and/or reimbursed.
-If such waivers/reimbursements had not occurred, the ratios would have been as indicated. \in - Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing among the classes of shares.
-96 - Includes adjustments in accordance with accounting principles generally accepted in the United States of America and as such, the net asset values for financial reporting purposes and the returns based upon those net asset values may differ from the net asset values and returns for shareholder
+(a) Per share calculations were performed using average shares method.

+(b) Not annualized for periods less than one year.

+(c) The total returns do not include charges that are imposed by variable insurance contracts.
+If these charges were reflected, returns would be lower than those shown.
+6 6

+Annualized for periods less than one year.
+Expenses of the Fund and do not include the effect of the underlying funds' expenses.
+For additional information are based on the direct expenses of the Fund and Statement of Additional Information.
+During the underlying funds, please refer to the Prospectus and Statement of Additional Information.
+During the period, certain fees may have been waived and/or reimbursed.
+If such waivers/reimbursements had not occurred, the ratios would have been as indicated. £

+Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing among the classes of shares 6